Profile

 📦 Storage

-• Avoid leaving it out at room temperature for longer than 4 hours.
+• Avoid leaving the dish at room temperature for more than four hours to ensure food safety.

 🍷 Pairing